 Pune is a thriving startup ecosystem with companies majorly focusing on marketing, education, and e-commerce. it is the developing IT hub within the Maharashtrian State.
 The city accommodates some of the well-reputed engineering colleges of Maharashtra and hiring professionals is quite cheaper here in comparison to Bangalore and Mumbai.
 The primary attraction for bussing entrepreneurs is the availability of office spaces at cheaper rents.

-The city’s close proximity to Mumbai is also an added advantage.
+The city’s proximity to Mumbai is also an added advantage.
 Undoubtedly in the coming years, the city is going to emerge as one of the largest startup hubs of the country.

 #12 CHANDIGARH, Dream City

-The beautiful and the clean city of Chandigarh has a long association with entrepreneurship and is home to the country’s first private sector incubator Morpheus, giving room to 82 startup companies until it’s shut down last year.
+The beautiful and clean city of Chandigarh has a long association with entrepreneurship and is home to the country’s first private sector incubator Morpheus, giving room to 82 startup companies until it’s shut down last year.
 The neighboring cities of Mohali and Panchkula act as the operational centers for various companies like Dell, IBM, HDFC, and Infosys.
-WIth the set up of Rajiv Gandhi Tech Park, the government is trying to extract full potential and aim to transform the city into an IT hub.
+With the set up of Rajiv Gandhi Tech Park, the government is trying to extract full potential and aim to transform the city into an IT hub.

 #13 KOLKATA, Prime Commercial and Financial Hub of East & North-East India.

 The new fashion of startups is prospering in the capital city of Bengal as well.
 Undoubtedly Kolkata has a vast potential for hosting startups because of the fresh and new sector in the city.
-Everyone from businessmen, investors, government to the public are slowly getting in terms with the startup culture and trying to establish themselves in order to contribute to the market.
-Top Indian companies like ITC Limited, National Insurance Company, Exide Industries, Coal India Limited and Britania Industries are based in the beautiful city of Kolkata.
+Everyone from businessmen, investors, government to the public are slowly getting in terms with the startup culture and trying to establish themselves to contribute to the market.
+Top Indian companies like ITC Limited, National Insurance Company, Exide Industries, Coal India Limited, and Britania Industries are based in the beautiful city of Kolkata.

 The NASSCOM Warehouse Co-Working Space located in Salt la has partnered with the Bengal State Government to attract new business ventures.
-The major set back for the city’s growth is the absence of a strong investor base along with complicated bureaucratic problems.
+The major setback for the city’s growth is the absence of a strong investor base along with complicated bureaucratic problems.

 Related Article- Private Limited Company Registration in Kolkatta